Introduction

 have access to a variety of loan types, each tailored to different needs and financial situations:

-- Conventional Mortgages: These standard loans, typically offered by banks and credit unions, require a down payment of 20-25%.
+- Traditional Mortgages: These standard loans, typically offered by banks and credit unions, require a down payment of 20-25%.
 They are best suited for individuals with strong credit histories, offering predictable fixed-rate terms and the possibility of lower interest rates.
 According to The Federal Savings Bank, traditional mortgages cap out around 50% DTI, with 45% being more realistic for most borrowers.

 Every type of financing has its own set of criteria and advantages, making it crucial for individuals to assess their financial circumstances and investment objectives before choosing the most appropriate option.